Multiplication-golf/Javascript-todo/README.md

 # Javascript-todo

-## This small script is supposed to prove manageable and easy to work with todo interface
+## This small script is supposed to provide manageable and easy to work with todo interface

 ## contributers well come